jeffpar/pcjs.v1/_posts/2018-10-03-the-first-version-of-compaq-ms-dos.md

 graphics adapter, which combined capabilities of both IBM's MDA and CGA adapters.
 I hope to add PCjs support for COMPAQ's ROM and VDU in the near future.

-### October 5, 2018 Update
+### October 6, 2018 Update

-I just added a [COMPAQ Portable](/devices/pcx86/machine/compaq/portable/vdu/128kb/debugger/) machine configuration with built-in PCjs debugger.
+I recently added a [COMPAQ Portable](/devices/pcx86/machine/compaq/portable/vdu/128kb/debugger/) machine configuration with built-in PCjs debugger.
 It's using the oldest original COMPAQ ROM BIOS we have ([Rev B](/devices/pcx86/rom/compaq/portable/)) along with COMPAQ MS-DOS 1.10.

-Although there are still issues to work through, such as fixing a POST keyboard error (301) and adding full COMPAQ video (VDU) compatibility, things seem to be off to a good start.
+Adding full COMPAQ video (VDU) compatibility, including support for monochrome graphics, will come later.
+For now, imagine this is a COMPAQ Portable connected to an external IBM Color Graphics Monitor.

+{% include machine.html id="compaq-portable-128kb" %}

 *[@jeffpar](https://jeffpar.com)*
 *Oct 3, 2018*